-4.3.3 Reduced Scale Micron Proposed Project Alternative
+4.3.5 Reduced Scale Proposed Project

-The DEIS will consider an alternative development site plan reflecting a reduced scale of the Micron Proposed Project, which would comprise only the first two Fabs, as described above.
-All of the same off-site improvements would be considered as part of the Reduced Scale Micron Proposed Project and while the improvements would be scaled to the requirements of the smaller project, the areal extent of disturbance to construct those conveyances would be substantially similar to that required for the Proposed Project.
+The DEIS will consider an alternative development site plan reflecting a reduced scale of the Proposed Project, which would comprise only the first two Fabs, as described above.
+All of the same off-site improvements would be considered as part of the Reduced Scale Proposed Project and while the improvements would be scaled to the requirements of the smaller project, the areal extent of disturbance to construct those conveyances would be substantially similar to that required for the Proposed Project while only realizing half of the economic and social benefits from the Proposed Project.

-The purpose of this alternative is to assess significant adverse effects from a reduced scale project and compare such effects to the effects of the Build Alternative.
+The purpose of this alternative is to assess significant adverse effects from a reduced scale project and compare such effects to the Proposed Project.